guydavis/guydavis.github.io/_posts/2021-01-30-unraid-server-setup.markdown

 # Hardware

 As this storage device is not a [gaming PC]({{ site.url }}/2019/07/16/zen2_pc_gaming/), you're better to run Unraid on many CPU cores with lots of drives, neither of which need to be blazing fast.
-In my case, I had a spare tower with dual CPUs (24 cores).
+In my case, I had a spare tower with dual CPUs (12 cores with 24 threads).
 ![CPU]({{ site.url }}/img/posts/unraid_server_setup_processor.png)

 To allow for many Docker containers and a few VMs, its got 48 GB of ECC RAM: